gonkdev/gonk-blog/content/posts/new.md

 ## Education:
 I am currently taking classes toward a Bachelors in Computer Scince.
 I have spend the past decade or so taking classes intermittently at a local community college, and eventually at online colleges.
 I am determined to finish my Bachelors by early next year (2024), and then move onto a Masters program.

-### Classes I need to complete for my Bachelors: - Using general terms for the classes.

-- Databases 1
-- Databases 2
-- Databases 3
-- Discreet Math 1
-- Data Structures and Algs 1
-- Intro to AI
-- Computer Architecture
-- {More to be added later once I determine the class structure.}